Valieva case boosts drive to raise age limit at Olympics

 “If they raise the age, the motivation to create a skater who has longevity is higher,” Swiss skater Alexia Paganini said.
 “You are forced to think about a technique that can be maintained throughout your entire adult career.”

 Others argue younger skaters deserve the limelight and shouldn’t have to wait for an Olympic chance.
-Raising the minimum could mean more cases like that of Alexandra Trusova, now one of Valieva’s teammates in Beijing.
-Trusova won the world junior title in 2018 at the age of 13, and her score would also have won the senior world title that year, but she wasn’t eligible.
+Raising the minimum could mean more cases like that of Trusova.
+She won the world junior title in 2018 at the age of 13, and her score would also have won the senior world title that year, but she wasn’t eligible.

 Figure skating has long struggled to balance artistic performances against athleticism in its often-disputed scoring system.
 Adolfsen argues the artistry is what connects best with the public, and that comes with experience.